How to Play

 Leaderboard

 Your best score is automatically submitted to a global leaderboard.
-Rankings are available across three time windows: All Time, Weekly, and Daily.
+Rankings are available across three time windows: Hourly, Daily, and Weekly.

 On your first submission you'll be prompted to set a display name — this is what appears next to your score.
 You can change it later by clicking your name in the top-right corner of the game screen.